skeydy020/twishop/README.md

 php artisan migrate --force
 ```

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`feature-branch`).
-3. Commit your changes.
-4. Push to your fork and submit a pull request.

-## License
+## 📜 License

 TwiShop is licensed under the MIT License.

 ---

 ### 📬 Support

-For support, contact us at [manh86573.st@vimaru.edu.vn](mailto\:manh86573.st@vimaru.edu.vn) or create an issue in the repository.
+For support, contact us at [📧 manh86573.st@vimaru.edu.vn](mailto:manh86573.st@vimaru.edu.vn) or create an issue in the repository. 💡